volticgames/volticpunk/README.md

 Create a package `entities.loadable` and place `volticpunk.entities.loadable`'s contents in it, running the `generate.py` file creates `E.as` which is used for looking up entities via reflection.

+> We **are** seeking to improve this process for other developers.
+It's a little tricky since we use this library as part of our projects every day and don't want to break anything.

 ## Dependencies

 This project depends only on FlashPunk